 Equipped with a milk-white lacquered dial, the new 1681 Ronde Small Seconds features a face, which is easily readable in broad daylight, but is also highly legible in darkness (something that you seldom see in a dress watch) thanks to greenish SuperLuminova compound covering its classic, leaf-shaped hands as well as the thirteen dots above the applied, baton-shaped hour markers.

 The subsidiary seconds indicator with its traditional black rim with six Arabic numerals nicely balances the JeanRichard 1681 inscription printed on the upper half of the dial.

-The body of the watch is only slightly bigger than that of an average dress watch and, measuring just 41 mm in diameter and 10.50 mm in height, is very slender, especially for an automatic timekeeper.
+The case is only slightly bigger than that of an average dress watch and, measuring just 41 mm in diameter and 10.50 mm in height, is slender, especially for an automatic timekeeper.
 Kudos, of course, goes to the in-house JR1000 self-winding caliber.
 With its maximum height of only 3.77 millimeters, it is one of the thinnest “regular” automatic movements on the market.